jasonluxie/2-1-hw-password-generator/README.md

     1. Number of time password runs = User input for password length
     1. Generate random number of array length
         ```js
-            function randomInt(passwordArr.length) {
+            function randomInt() {
             return Math.floor(Math.random() * passwordArr.length);
             }
         ```
-    1. Concatenate the corresponding letter to passwordArray
+    1. Add the generated character to the displayed password.
     1. Loop ends after times run is the same as the user input
 1. Display password